 The fire was growing rapidly; it was a monster devastating everything in its path.
 We were powerless and at the mercy of this force of nature.
 As the fire raged on, and with all the possessions we could grab, we jumped into our car and raced through the flames and devastation.
 The fire had crossed over the river, roaring down the hills, and began spreading up the ridge behind my house.
 Neighbors to the left and right had spot fires around their properties.
 Everyone was fleeing.

 We saw firefighters in organized teams among the chaos.
 The crews were assigned to protect structures.
 The rough terrain didn’t allow the firefighters to attack the fire directly, but those with heavy equipment worked hard to establish a perimeter to contain the fire.
 About 800 dedicated people from across the country and as far away as Australia were risking their lives to battle the flames.

 After a few days, my neighborhood was given permission to return home.
 Driving in, we were surrounded by fire on all sides.
-Our homes were located in a tiny sliver between the two fires, and I was full of dread of what I might find when I reached my property.
+Our homes were located in a tiny sliver between the two fires, and I was full of dread about what I might find when I reached my property.

 My house was still standing.
 The trees on my property were still intact.
 The sprinklers were on, soaking everything around the house, including the decks.
 The fire in the back of the house had not traveled too far down the ridge, and the firefighters had backburned everything up to the main fire.

 The Cougar Creek fire consumed more than 40,000 acres, but amazingly no structures were destroyed.
 The smoke lingered heavily in the air for over a month while the fire was still active, haunting the ravaged landscape.

 This map shows the area of the Cougar Creek fire